kittyjosh111/crypt/README.md

 - Randomly generate number as key

-- Multiply said random key with aforementioned number
+- Add said random key to aforementioned number

-- Implementation of shared key, derived from previous work and concepts of my shortcut “Encrypt”.
-The key generated from the shortcut cannot decrypt correctly without the use of a shared and preset numeric key.
-This was implemented to enhance key security.

 ## Example
 For example, let's encrypt the string "hello".
 The shortcut will split each letter apart, creating a list of